jponf/UTM/README.md

 It is possible to write the source code directly on the simulator interface or write it in an external editor and load it later.

-In order to simplify the syntax, any symbol or state defined in the machine instructions is automatically added to the set of possible symbols or states of the turing machine.
+For the sake of simplicity, any symbol or state defined in the machine instructions is automatically added to the set of possible symbols or states of the turing machine.

 ### Syntax ###